F1 dreams dashed: the drivers dropped by Red Bull

 Swiss driver Buemi was just 20 years old when he took over Sebastian Vettel’s vacant Toro Rosso seat in 2009.
 The young driver finished his first season in the sport as best rookie with six points, beating the likes of Adrian Sutil and Kazuki Nakajima’s Force India and Williams in far slower machinery.

 He remained at the junior team for a further two seasons, but failed to impress Red Bull bosses despite generally having the measure of team-mates Bourdais and Alguersuari during his time in the sport, as well as leading the Canadian GP in 2010.
-However, he and his Spanish counterpart were replaced by Daniel Ricciardo and Jean-Eric Vergne ahead of the 2012 campaign.
-Buemi became test and reserve driver for the next three years before he departed for the new Formula E series in 2014.
+However, he and his Spanish counterpart Alguersuari were replaced by Daniel Ricciardo and Jean-Eric Vergne ahead of the 2012 campaign.
+Buemi stuck around and was the team’s test and reserve driver for several years.

 Jaime Alguersuari